NOUR-OMAR/InMemoryDB-WebApp/README.md

    a.
 Definition: Degenerate classes should not be public and should be replaced by accessor methods (getters) and mutators (setters).

    b.
-Implementation : as the previous point.
+Implementation : Any class definition may be annotated with @Data to let lombok generate an implementation of accessor methods
+(getters) and mutators (setters).

 3. Item 17: Minimize mutability :